SHC-ASTRA/roverBasestation/.devcontainer/README.md

 <https://code.visualstudio.com/docs/devcontainers/containers>

-`.devcontainer/Dockerfile` contains the docker configuration for use inside the container.
+- `Dockerfile` contains the docker configuration for use inside the container.

-`.devcontainer/devcontainer.json` contains the VSCode configuration for inside the container.
+- `devcontainer.json` contains the VSCode configuration for inside the container.
+- `.bashrc` is the bash startup file.
+A symlink gets placed in the home directory that points here.
+- `starship.toml` is the configuration for our prompt.

 Basestation uses exclusively container development.
 You can technically get away with bare metal development by following the commands in the Dockerfile on